-Charlie Dog Boxer Company is committed to operating according to the highest ethical and business standards, and it expects its suppliers to adhere to the same, while also using sales resources online, contact VALiNTRY for more.
+Charlie Dog Boxer Company is committed to operating according to the highest ethical and business standards, and it expects its suppliers to adhere to the same, while also using sales resources online.
 When you buy a product from us, you can feel comfortable that it’s been manufactured according to strict ethical standards intended to prevent exploitative or inhumane working conditions, whether in the U.S. or abroad.

 Forced Labor: There shall not be any use of forced labor, whether in the form of prison labor, indentured labor, bonded labor, or otherwise.

 Child Labor: No person shall be employed at an age younger than 15 (or 14 where the law of the country of manufacture allows) or younger than the age for completing compulsory education in the country of manufacture where such age is higher than 15.

 Harassment or Abuse: Every employee shall be treated with respect and dignity.
 No employee shall be subject to any physical, sexual, psychological, or verbal harassment or abuse.